 At the twelfth BIC Summit in February 2009, the Council agreed the establishment of the BIC Energy work sector with two groups focused on addressing these challenges: Marine Renewables (led by the Scottish Government) and Electricity Grids (led by the UK Government).

 BIC Ministers discussed and reviewed the briefing prepared by BIC Energy officials entitled Energy: Towards a Clean, Green Economy.
 Ministers welcomed the briefing, which highlighted energy policy developments in each of the eight Member Administrations.
 Ministers noted that all Member Administrations face common challenges including the threat of climate change, the desire to make greater progress in energy efficiency, and the need to ensure energy security.
-Ministers recognised that the path each Administration is taking towards a low carbon future varied according to regional strengths, availability of natural resources and political priorities but noted that by sharing information and experiences the British-Irish Council Energy Work Sector continued to bring important benefits and opportunities for all of its members.
+Ministers recognised that the path each administration is taking towards a low carbon future varied according to regional strengths, availability of natural resources and political priorities but noted that by sharing information and experiences the BIC Energy work sector continued to bring important benefits and opportunities for all of its members.